Vantagepoint AI Awarded 2022 Leading A.I.-Powered Trading Software Provider

-Corporate Vision Magazine has recognized Vantagepoint A.I. in its 2022 Corporate Excellence Awards.

-WESLEY CHAPEL, FL / ACCESSWIRE / January 3, 2022 / Coming off one of its best years to date, Vantagepoint A.I. starts 2022 with a bang being recognized by Corporate Vision Magazine as the 2022 Leading A.I.-Powered Trading Software Provider by the magazine's Corporate Excellence Awards.
+WESLEY CHAPEL, Fla., Jan.
+3, 2022 /PRNewswire/ -- Coming off one of its best years to date, Vantagepoint A.I. starts 2022 with a bang being recognized by Corporate Vision Magazine as the 2022 Leading A.I.-Powered Trading Software Provider by the magazine's Corporate Excellence Awards.

 Vantagepoint A.I. (www.vantagepointsoftware.com ) was the first company in the world to give independent traders the power of artificial intelligence on their home computers.
 For over 30 years, the company has provided traders predictive forecasts of the financial markets.
 Traders can see market movements up to three days in advance with the software's patented predicted moving average as well as insight into hidden patterns within the markets revealed by the software's patented global Intermarket Analysis.